 Fig. 22.214.171.124 shows how the “LineToBeam”-component takes two lines as input, finds out how they connect and outputs beams as well as a set of unique points which are their end-points.
 Lines with end-points of identical index get automatically removed.
 Unless lines get removed, there is a one to one correspondence between the list of input lines and output beams.

-The “LineToBeam”-component accepts only straight lines as geometric input.
-Therefore polylines and the like need to be exploded into segments first.
+The “LineToBeam”-component accepts straight lines, polylines and splines as geometric input.
+Polylines get exploded into segments.
+Splines are intersected according to the parameters 'ToPAng', 'ToPTol' and 'ToPMinL' (see below for their meaning) .
 All coordinates are in meters (or feet in case of Imperial units).